Property Taxes & Assessment

-Please select a heading from the following menu for further information:
+Select a topic from the following menu for more information:

-Most property owners will receive two municipal tax bills from the City of Kingston each year.
+Most property owners will receive two municipal tax bills from the City each year.

 - The interim tax bill, representing 50% of the previous year's tax bill, is payable on the last business day in February.